mardeltri/RoboND-Rover-Project/README.md

 	```
 ##### Forward mode
 This mode moves the rover forward when there is enough navigable terrain.
 In this case, the rover tries to reach the forward velocity defined in the `Rover.vel_fwd` variable.
 If there is not enough navigable terrain, the rover mode `stop` is set.
+It must be highlighted that the rover steer angle has been modified in order to deviate lightly the rover
+towards the left wall.
+To do so, an offset has been added to the navigation angle.

 ##### Stop mode
 This mode turns the rover if there is not enough navigable terrain and speed it up in case that there is.
 This mode has not been modified.